floodplainio/floodplain-cdc/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Running the application in dev mode
+(note: Not working well for Kotlin at the time of writing, should be better in the future.
+In the mean time, CTRL+C it and start it again to pick up changes)
 You can run your application in dev mode that enables live coding using:
 ```
 ./gradlew quarkusDev